LukeSmithxyz/mutt-wizard/README.md

 Once the repository is in place in `~/.config/mutt/`:

 - Select to add an account.
-This will autogenerate your config files for mutt, offlineimap and msmtp.
+This will autogenerate your config files for mutt, mbsync and msmtp.
-- Run `offlineimap` once (at least a partial sync).
+- Run `mbsync -a` once (at least a partial sync).
 This will create all the directories you need to finalize installation and will start downloading your mail.
 - Select the option to autodetect mailboxes.
-This will use the directories offlineimap creates to detect your mailboxes and make your mail readable by mutt.
+This will use the directories mbsync creates to detect your mailboxes and make your mail readable by mutt.

 ### Optional dependencies